Chittor Fort: Geography

 The fort that once boasted of 84 water bodies has only 22 of them now.
 These water bodies are fed by natural catchment and rainfall, and have a combined storage of 4 billion litres that could meet the water needs of an army of 50,000.
 The supply could last for four years.
 These water bodies are in the form of ponds, wells and step wells.

 History

 Chittorgarh (garh means fort) was originally called Chitrakut.
-It is said to have been built by a local Mori Rajput ruler Chitrangada Mori.
+It was constructed by the Mori ruler Chitrangada Mori.
 According to one legend, the name of the fort is derived from its builder.
-Another folk legend attributes the construction of fort to the legendary hero Bhima: it states that Bhima struck the ground here, which resulted in water springing up to form a large reservoir.
-The water body allegedly formed by Bhima is an artificial tank called Bhimlat Kund.
 Several small Buddhist stupas dated to 9th century based on the script were found at the edge of Jaimal Patta lake.